aiclub-igdtuw/AIMLMonth2023/Minor Project/ProjectSubmission.md

-Roll Number       :   < Roll no. allotted for this internship eg - 23470 >
+Roll Number       :    23457

-Student Name      :   < Your good name >
+Student Name      :   Tanya Mishra

-Project Title     :   < Problem statement allotted to you >
+Project Title     :   IIT and NIT Colleges Admission Criteria

 Google Colab Link :   < View only link of your Google Colab Notebook >

-Summary(Optional) :   < Brief summary of your project >
+Summary(Optional) :   The admission criteria is not that good.
+The low rankers also gets admission in these top institutes via quota admission.